v0.2.0 · macOS · Claude Code + Codex

 conversations · a real Ghostty terminal · context watch

-the load-bearing rule
+the one rule

-what it is
+what it does

 Apple Silicon · macOS · open source